pepsimemen/party_death_marker_pointers/README.md

 ### `markers.toparty`
 - Death Markers will be visible to all party members (requires leadership)
 - Toggle on/off
-- Default is off (only visible by you)
+- Default is off (only visible to you)

 ## Info
 - Tanks = red.
 Healers = blue.
 DPS = yellow.